lorypelli/trslate/README.md

 # trslate
-this package exports a `Translation` class that is used to make translations
+This package exports a `Translation` class.<br>
+The `Translation` class exports two functions, one is used to translate and the other one is used to check if a language is valid.

 ## Example